rOpenStats/COVID19AR2020/README.md

 # How to use it

-First add variable with data dir in `~/.Renviron`.
-You will recieve a message if you didn’t.
+First add variable with your prefered data dir configuration in `~/.Renviron`.
+You will receive a message if you didn’t.

 ``` .renviron
 COVID19AR_data_dir = "~/.R/COVID19AR"